 Simple evaluative answers aren’t always forthcoming

 When we evaluate something like this, it’s hard to know where to look: which level is key?
 Which link has broken down?
 Who are the spoilers and how do we get them on board?
-Will the elections throw everything into chaos?
+Will the elections (or the weather, or the debt repayment schedule, or other external variables) throw everything into chaos?
 Can we count on good economic conditions?

 This is quite different from sending a shipment of seeds or vaccines to a country that needs them.
 Projects like that had their own challenges, but the logic behind them was linear – add (A) inputs to (B) context under (C) conditions, to get to (X) results.

 By contrast, working on institutional and policy reform is multifaceted and subject to unwritten assumptions and unintended consequences.
-There are more places and more ways for them to go wrong – despite big budgets, top-notch implementing teams, and years of work.
+There are more places and more ways for them to go wrong – despite big budgets, top-notch and deeply committed implementing teams, and years of work.

 Our evaluation role is mixed up in these challenges.
 I want to talk about what rigor looks like in environments like this, and about multiple causation, and measurement uncertainty.
 We need to talk about what commissioners of evaluation want, and what they can realistically have.
 There’s also a lot more room for local evaluation capacity that needs addressing.